solo-io/solo-cop/workshops/gloo-mesh-day-2/README.md

 * Use helm and GitOps for deploying infrastructure to kubernetes
 * Keep your PKI secure and rotate certificates
 * Scale your components for resiliency
+* Effectively monitoring Gloo Platform and the data plane

 ### Want to learn more about Gloo Platform?